mikegallimore/NHL_Single/README.md

 <code>--tweet no</code><br>
 <code>--units skip</code><br>

-For the most expedient approach to using the tool for a game, you'd enter:<br>
-<code>python run_game.py 20182019 20001</code>

-Perhaps you want to re-run a game without bothering to fetch and parse the game files again and also want to avoid tweeting out generated visualizations.
-You'd enter:<br>
+To, say, re-run a game without bothering to fetch and parse the game files again and also without tweeting any generated charts, you'd enter:<br>
 <code>python run_game.py 20182019 20001 --fetch skip --parse skip --tweet no</code>

 Or, maybe you want to generate all of the team, player and unit tables and charts possible, as well as have the charts display on your screen as they're made.
 If so, you'd enter:<br>